 Evaluation will take place initially via the annual conference of Personal Development Plan (our PSHCE curriculum) leaders in the summer term at which the Careers Leader will be present.
 This will be supported by the work of the Link Governor for Careers and fed through an annual report written by the Careers Leader and presented to a Summer Term meeting of the Governors' Education Committee.

-Agreed at the meeting of the Full Governing Body held on Wednesday 24th March, 2021 and chaired by Karen Sadler.
+Agreed at the meeting of the Full Governing Body held on 23rd March, 2023.